The (more realistic) ISA millionaire

 If all of this intrigues you and you haven’t quite got to grips with ISAs just yet, here’s a quick guide.

-An ISA is an account you can use to put money away and, with a stocks and shares ISA, invest it for your future.
+An ISA is an account you can use to put money away and, with a Stocks and Shares ISA, invest it for your future.

 It’s not the only type of ISA around though.
 You might have seen ads for a cash ISA in your high street bank too.
 As its name suggests, you can only put cash in there - meaning you won’t be able to add any company shares to your account.